JecaTosovic/WaterNetworkAnalysis/docs/source/installation.rst

     conda install -c conda-forge WaterNetworkAnalysis

-Alternatively, WNA is also available on PyPi via :code:`pip`.
-However, because WNA depends on `ConservedWaterSearch <https://conservedwatersearch.readthedocs.io/en/latest/installation.html>`_ which requires hdbscan whose PyPi installation requires a C++ compiler (see `here <https://conservedwatersearch.readthedocs.io/en/latest/installation.html>`_ for more information) aditional dependencies have to be installed:
+Alternatively, WNA is also available on PyPi via :code:`pip`:

 .. code:: bash

-   conda install -c conda-forge cxx-compiler
+   pip install WaterNetworkAnalysis

 `Pymol <https://pymol.org/2/>`_ is an optional dependency for visualisation and is not present on PyPi, however WNA can be installed and used without it (bar pymol visualisation features).
 Pymol can be installed using :code:`conda`: